Runtime APIs

 bundleDropConfig

 A read-only object that exposes the resolved project configuration for the current device.
-Useful for displaying runtime info in dev tools, debug screens, or support dialogs without manually importing and parsing the config file.
+It is useful for dev tools, debug screens, or support dialogs without manually importing and parsing bundle.drop.config.js.

 import { bundleDropConfig } from "@gfean/react-native-bundle-drop";